evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 #### First row seats

-There are three seat types you can choose from for the front row in the Porsche Macan 4.
+For the front row, the Porsche Macan 4 offers three different seat types to choose from, catering to a range of comfort and style preferences.

 The following functionalities are available on the **Comfortseats** seat.